-Main objectives Link-up with existing programmes Suggested enhancement to increase link-up between programmes and intended outcome Creation of high- State industrial land Non-financial incentives such as more flexible quality jobs capital investment policies payment terms for assessment rates for companies that create/increase R&D related jobs/higher value jobs based on a specified capital investment per employment (CIPE) threshold.
+Main objectives Link-up with existing programmes Suggested enhancement to increase link- up between programmes and intended outcome Creation of high- quality jobs State industrial land capital investment policies Non-financial incentives such as more flexible payment terms for assessment rates for companies that create/increase R&D related jobs/higher value jobs based on a specified capital investment per employment (CIPE) threshold.
 N/A The government may also consider a study of living wage and productivity-linked compensation to increase information to assist decision-makers in the labour market.
 Population growth - skilled workers and future talent Penang Affordable Housing for Malaysians (other than existing schemes for Penangites) In addition to the existing programme that allows non-Penangite skilled workers to apply for Penang Affordable Housing, the state government may also introduce a rental scheme of state-owned and PDC-owned affordable housing units for rental to skilled workers, especially those who are married and are with children.
 This facilitates their relocation to Penang, and helps the family to decide on long-term stay in Penang.

-Social safety coverage for those in the informal sector and gig economy Property assessment rates by local authorities To increase the number of persons in the coverage of social safety (such as self-contribution for EPF, SOCSO), there may be one-off matching contributions in terms of rebate on property assessment rates These groups would build a more resilient safety net for more workers in Penang.
-Lifelong learning and skills education Penang Institute's Vocational Courses Portal Enhancement can be made to this integrated database by allowing more collaboration and interaction among education service providers and course- seekers with the following suggestions: • Future functions to allow providers to provide information on new courses • Allow course-seekers to provide input on gaps in courses desired portrayed as a game-changer in bridging the labour market gap through providing the latest job market information and skill requirements to students.
+Social safety coverage for those in the informal sector and gig economy Property assessment rates by local authorities To increase the number of people in the coverage of social safety (such as self-contribution for EPF, SOCSO), there may be one-off matching contributions in terms of rebate on property assessment rates.
+These groups would build a more resilient safety net for more workers in Penang.
+Lifelong learning and skills education Penang Institute's Vocational Courses Portal Enhancement can be made to this integrated database by allowing more collaboration and interaction among education service providers and course-seekers with the following suggestions: • Future functions to allow providers to provide information on new courses • Allow course-seekers to provide input on gaps in courses desired